XuJiandong/ckb-lua/docs/dylib.md

 ### Functions in Lua Standard Library

 Most of the functions in Lua standard library have been ported to ckb-lua.
 You can expect all the platform-independent functions to work.
-But some platform-dependent functions like `os.rename` (removing a file from the file system) will not exist in ckb-lua.
+But some platform-dependent functions (e.g. all functions in the module `os`) are not provided in ckb-lua.

 TODO: add list of functions that are not available in ckb-lua.